Left Return to Winkel

 • Artemisia dracunculus (dragon)

-The annual mugwort is distinguished by its bright green, fern-like leaves, bright yellow flower clusters, and aromatic fragrance.
-The Artemisia plant can grow up to two meters tall and thrives best in sandy, well-drained, and slightly calcareous soils in sunny conditions.
-Interestingly, it produces Artemisia Annua more aromatic compounds when grown under dry or lean conditions.
+The Annual Mugwort is distinguished by its bright green, fern-like leaves, bright yellow flower clusters, and aromatic scent.
+The Artemisia plant can grow up to two meters tall and grows best on sandy, well-drained, and slightly calcareous soils in sunny conditions.
+Interestingly enough, it produces Artemisia Annua more aromatic substances when it grows under dry or arid conditions.

 Artemisia Annua extract: something for everyone

-Bee Green Vitality we offer various high-quality products based on Artemisia AnnuaThese products are carefully crafted and organically grown.
-This prioritizes sustainability and quality.
-Our range includes:
+Bee Green Vitality we offer various high-quality products based on Artemisia AnnuaThese products are carefully crafted and sourced from organic farming.
+In doing so, we choose sustainability and quality.
+Our assortment consists of:

 Artemisia Annua Tincture: an alcohol extraction of fresh plant parts.
-A Tincture has a higher concentration of the ingredients compared to other extraction methods.
+Tincture has a higher concentration of active ingredients compared to other extraction methods.

 O Artemis: originating from Austria.